kercre123/victor/README.md

 coretech-externals
 ==================

 Non-Anki code we use or depend on in the CoreTech libraries.

-IMPORTANT: The acceptability of the license for any code added here *must* be ensured.
+VERY IMPORTANT: The acceptability of the license for any code added here *must* be ensured.